trpa-dev/pyspark-local-streaming/README.md

-# pyspark-hands-on
+# pyspark-local-streaming
-Accomplished exercises from PySpark Udemy course
+A PySpark Data Streaming project using a local generator stub as streaming source.